 Shanghai – Beijing – Xi’an – Chengdu – Chongqing – Yangtze Cruise – Yichang – Wuhan – Guilin – Hong Kong

-The masterfully planned itinerary takes in China’s most popular cities.
+The masterfully planned itinerary takes in China’s most popular cities and a 3-day luxury cruise on the Yangtze.
 From world-class historical sites in Beijing and Xian to futuristic skylines in Shanghai and Hong Kong, the sensory overload is just overwhelming.

 Important Features